The Car Connection BMW 8-Series Overview

-Built from 1989-1999 worldwide, and sold during 1990-1997 model years in the U.S., the BMW 8-Series represented the height of style, luxury, and performance for BMW.
+Built from 1989-1999 worldwide, and sold during 1990-1997 model years in the U.S., the first-generation BMW 8-Series represented the height of style, luxury, and performance for BMW.
 As the brand's flagship grand tourer during its run, the 8-Series exemplified sleek, sporty looks and fierce power, and remains a sought-after example of the German brand's engineering today.

 Ahead of its time in many ways, the 8-Series, or E31 as it was designated internally, was positioned above the less expensive, less powerful 6-Series, and as a result, saw relatively low production numbers despite its good looks and impressive powertrains.
 A total of just over 30,000 8-Series were built worldwide, with about 7,000 of those sent to North America.